 Perform duties too varied and diverse to be classified in any specific office clerical occupation, requiring knowledge of office systems and procedures.
 Clerical duties may be assigned in accordance with the office procedures of individual establishments and may include a combination of answering telephones, bookkeeping, typing or word processing, office machine operation, and filing.

-Administrative Clerk (Admin Clerk), Clerical Aide, Clerical Assistant, Clerk, Document Examiner, General Clerk, General Office Clerk, Office Administrator, Office Assistant, Office Associate, Office Clerk, Office Coordinator, Office Services Specialist, Office Support Assistant, Police Clerk
+Administrative Clerk (Admin Clerk), Administrative Support Specialist, Administrative Technician (Admin Tech), Attendance Clerk, Clerical Aide, Clerical Assistant, Clerk, Document Examiner, General Clerk, General Office Clerk, Office Assistant, Office Associate, Office Clerk, Office Services Specialist, Office Support Assistant, Police Clerk

 Annual Projected Job Openings